-As of last week, Indiana has joined the growing collection of states with legal online sports betting.
+As of early October, Indiana has joined the growing collection of states with legal online sports betting.

 Regulators gave two sportsbooks the green light to launch on October 3, and both did just that.
 BetRivers received its authorization a week in advance, while DraftKings Sportsbook got a last-minute nod just the day before.